brianlechthaler/three20six.me/backend-scripts/stats-page/README.md

 # IMPORTANT NOTE:

-For automatic updates of the stats page every minute, add the following to your crontab
+For automatic updates of the stats page (about) every minute, add the following to your crontab

 `*/1 * * * * /path/to/update_stats.sh > /var/www/html/stats.txt`

-Also, be sure to edit '/path/to/...' in both the above example and the update script.
-It would be a goot idea to `chmod +x` the script, or else it probably won't do anything.
+Also, be sure to edit '/path/to/...' in both the above example and the update script to fit your needs.
+It would be a good idea to `chmod +x` the script, or else it probably won't do anything.